-Police Scotland understands how important it is to protect people’s privacy and has published an Information Charter, which sets out the standards that you can expect when we request or hold your information.
-Full details can be found here.
+Police Scotland understands how important it is to protect people’s privacy and has published an Information Charter .

-- Future Pathways: Offers help and support to people who were abused or neglected as children while they were living in care in Scotland.
-Future Pathways work to help survivors access person-centred support and can be contacted via Freephone 0808 164 2005 or email firstname.lastname@example.org.
-For further information, please go to their website.
+Future Pathways - Offers help and support to people who were abused or neglected as children while they were living in care in Scotland.
+Future Pathways work to help survivors get support.
+They can be contacted via Freephone 0808 164 2005 or email firstname.lastname@example.org.
+F

-- Rape Crisis Scotland: If you have experienced any form of sexual violence then you can contact the Rape Crisis Scotland Helpline on 08088 010302 (open 6pm- midnight daily) or via email@example.com.
+Rape Crisis Scotland If you have experienced any form of sexual violence then you can contact the Rape Crisis Scotland Helpline on 08088 010302 (open 6pm- midnight daily).
+You can contact them via email@example.com.
 Support can also be obtained via local Rape Crisis Scotland Services.
-If you report a crime of this nature to Police Scotland, you can ask to be referred to Rape Crisis Scotland.
-For further information, please go to their website.
+If you report a crime of this nature to Police Scotland, you can ask to be referred to Rape Crisis Scotland

-- Victim Support Scotland (VSS): Provides support and information to anyone who has been affected by crime or who has to attend court.
-To receive support, call the helpline on 0345 603 9213, which is available 8am to 8pm Mon - Fri.
-Alternatively, if you report being a victim of any crime to Police Scotland, you can ask to be referred to VSS.
-For further information please visit their website.
+Victim Support Scotland (VSS): Provides support and information to anyone who has been affected by crime or who has to attend court.
+To receive support, call the helpline on 0345 603 9213.
+This is available 8am to 8pm Mon - Fri.
+If you report being a victim of any crime to Police Scotland, you can ask to be referred to VSS.